cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

 Memory-Mapped I/O
 -----------------

-When the IlmImf library reads an image file, pixel data are copied several times on their way from the file to the application's frame buffer.
+When the OpenEXR library reads an image file, pixel data are copied several times on their way from the file to the application's frame buffer.
 For compressed files, the time spent copying is usually not significant when compared to how long it takes to uncompress the data.